frostbone25/Unity-Baked-Volumetrics/README.md

 ## How it works

-You define a box volume within your scene.
-You set the voxel density for ths volume *(or you can set a custom resolution)*, and choose to either sample colors from the scene light probes, or a custom raytracer, or both.
-Each have their advantages and drawbacks, but from there you use that to generate a 3D texture that is saved into the disk.
-At runtime, all we need to do is sample this 3D texture and raymarch through it against the scene depth buffer to get the desired effect.
-Very simple.
+To start you define a box volume within your scene, setting where its located, and it's bounds.
+You then resolution of the 3D texture by determining the size of the indivudal voxels, or you can set a custom resolution by hand.
+Next you can choose to either sample lighting from the scene light probes, or a custom raytracer, or both *(each have their advantages and drawbacks)*.
+After that there is an option to set the fog density of the volume *(constant, luminance, height based, etc.)* The next step is to generate a 3D texture that is saved into the disk.

-There are 2 versions of this effect, one being a typical **Post Process**, the other is a **Scene Based solution** solution...
+For the shader, what we do is sample that 3D texture and perform a raymarch through it, checking it against the scene depth buffer.
+The ray terminates if: it intersects with the scene, is out of bounds, or if the density is too thick.
+The result is then lerped with the scene color buffer based on transmittance.

 ## Multiple Implementations

+There are 2 versions of this effect, two being a typical **Post Process** versions, and the other is a **Scene Based solution** solution...

 ### Post Processing V1
 This is the first implementation of the effect implemented as a post process.
 It does exactly as described in the **How it works** section.